 A Bachelor’s Degree (B.S or B.A) in Engineering, Science or equivalent focus is required.

-3+ years of Medical Device Regulatory Affairs experience required.
+A minimum of 3 years of Regulatory Affairs experience required.

 RAC certification or Advanced Degree (Masters in Regulatory Affairs) preferred.